IOTechSystems/xrt-examples/DeviceServices/ethernet-ip/README.md

 For more information about the Device Service please review the [EtherNet/IP Device Service](https://www.link.to.ethernetip.docs) documentation.

+Note: If connecting to the EtherNet/IP docker simulator change the NetworkInterface driver option docker0 otherwise set it to the name of the network interface used on your host to communicate with EtherNet/IP devices on your local network

 ## Getting Started

 ### Run the simulator